-Name TRUSTEES WHOSE TERMS EXPIRE IN 201: Class of Trustee Age Principal Occupation During the Last Five Years Trustee Since James E. Dalton, Jr. II 71 Formerly, Chairman of the Board of Signature Hospital Corporation from 2006-2012.
+Name Class of 1.00 Principal Occupation During the Last Five Years Trustee Since TRUSTEES WHOSE TERMS EXPIRE IN 2015 Trustee Age During the Last Five Tears Since James E. Dalton, Jr. П 72 Formerly, Chairman of the Board of Signature Hospital Corporation from 2006-2012.
 Formerly, President, Chief Executive Officer and Director of Quorum Health Group, Inc. from 1990 to 2001.
 Formerly, President of Edinburgh Associates from 2001-2007.
 Formerly, a Director of US Oncology, Inc. from 2005-2010.
 Currently, a director of Select Medical Corp. since 2005.
-1997 Marc D. Miller п 43 Appointed President of UHS in May, 2009.
-Previously served as Senior Vice President and Co-Head of acute care division for UHS since 2007 and previously served as a Vice President of UHS's acute care division since 2004.
-Prior to that he served as Assistant Vice President of UHS from 2003 to 2004; Chief Executive Officer at Central Montgomery Medical Center (an acute care hospital formerly owned by UHS) from 2002 to 2003; Chief Operating Officer at Wellington Regional Medical Center from 2000 to 2002 and Assistant Administrator at The George Washington University Hospital from 1999 to 2000.
-He is the son of Alan B. Miller, our Chief Executive Officer, President and Chairman of the Board.
+1997 Marc D. Miller П 44 Elected to the UHS Board of Directors in May, 2006.
+Appointed President of UHS in May, 2009 and prior thereto served as Senior Vice President and Co-Head of UHS's Acute Care Division since 2007.
+Mr. Marc D. Miller was elected Vice President of UHS in 2005 and has served in various other capacities related to UHS's acute care division since 2000.
+He is the son of Alan B. Miller, our Chairman of the Board, Chief Executive Officer and President.
 2008

-NOMINEES WHOSE TERMS EXPIRE IN 2016 Class of Trustee Age Principal Occupation During the Last Five Years Trustee Since Miles L. Berger Ш 83 Chairman of the Board of Berger Management Services, LLC since 1999; Trustee of Innkeepers Trust USA from 1993 until the sale of the company in 2007, and a member of the Board of Directors of Medallion Bank since 2002 and Chatman Lodging Trust since 2010.
+Name NOMINEES WHOSE TERMS EXPIRE IN 2016 Class of Trustee Age Principal Occupation During the Last Five Years Trustee Since Miles L. Berger III 84 Chairman of the Board of Berger Management Services, LLC since 1999; Trustee of Innkeepers Trust USA from 1993 until the sale of the company in 2007, and a member of the Board of Directors of Medallion Bank since 2002 and Chatman Lodging Trust since 2010.
 1998 Elliot J. Sussman, M.D.
-III 62 Chairman of The Villages Health and a Consultant.
+III 63 Chairman of The Villages Health and a Consultant.
 Former President and Chief Executive Officer of Lehigh Valley Hospital and Health Network from 1993 to 2010.
 Currently, a member of the Board of Directors of iCAD, Inc. since 2002.
-1999
+1999 Name TRUSTEES WHOSE TERMS EXPIRE IN 2017 Class of Trustee Age Principal Occupation During the Last Five Years Trustee Since Alan B. Miller I 77 Chairman of our Board and our Chief Executive Officer since 1986 and our President since February, 2003.
+Chairman of the Board and Chief Executive Officer of UHS since 1978 and previously served as UHS's President until May, 2009.
+Father of Marc D. Miller, a Trustee and President of UHS.
+1986 Robert F. McCadden I 57 Elected Trustee of the Trust in December, 2013.
+Currently serves as Executive Vice President and Chief Financial Officer of Pennsylvania Real Estate Investment Trust since his appointment in 2004.
+Formerly, he served as audit partner of KPMG LLP from 2002 to 2004 and audit partner of Arthur Andersen LLP from 1993 to 2002.
+Since 2011, Mr. McCadden has served as a member of the Board of Directors of Independence Realty Trust, Inc. 2013